 TIPS WHEN FIRST INTRODUCING YOUR BABY TO WATER

 Make it a bonding experience.
-Lots of skin-to-skin contact is key.
+Lots of skin-to-skin contacts is key.
 This will make them feel secure and relax in the new environment and it is a great way to bond

 While we want to ensure that our babies and toddlers enjoy their time in the water, it is paramount that both children and parents appreciate the real danger that water can pose.